What is mulching

 Landscaping

-The answer to 'what is mulching' is the process of applying a protective layer of material, such as wood chips, leaves, or bark, around the base of plants and trees.
-Mulching provides several important benefits for the health and appearance of your landscaping.
+The answer to 'what is mulching' is applying a protective layer of material, such as wood chips, leaves, or bark, around the base of plants or over the soil.
+Mulching is a common landscaping practice that provides several benefits for the health and appearance of your yard.

 Mulch helps retain moisture in the soil, reducing the need for frequent watering.
-It also suppresses weed growth, preventing unwanted plants from competing with your desired vegetation.
-Over time, organic mulches like wood chips or leaves will break down, adding nutrients to the soil and improving its structure.
-Mulching also gives your landscape a neat, finished look.
+It also suppresses weed growth, keeping your garden beds looking neat and tidy.
+Over time, organic mulches like wood chips or leaves will break down, adding valuable nutrients to the soil and improving its structure.
+Mulching also insulates plant roots from extreme temperature changes, protecting them from the cold in winter and the heat in summer.

 Step-by-Step Guide